Updated: Apr 23

-How can we make space for a meditation practice in our lives, even if we think we are "no good at it" or have no idea where to start?
+How can we make space for a meditation practice in our lives, even if we think we are no good at it or have no idea where to start?

 There is no doubt that meditation has helped me through some really challenging times and I'm so grateful for the practice in my life.
-I know that it's not for everyone, and some people find it really difficult to do and feel that they aren't any good at "not thinking" and can't "stop the thoughts" from coming - I've heard and read this from numerous people over the years.
+I know that it's not for everyone, and some people find it really difficult and feel that they aren't any good at "not thinking" and can't "stop the thoughts" from coming - I've heard and read this from numerous people over the years.

-Our thinking, logical mind is amazing and necessary for certain things but it also has the habit of running riot into areas that it has no business in and can make us suffer terribly if we can't find an escape from it.
+Our thinking, logical mind is amazing and necessary for certain things but it also has the habit of running riot into areas that it has no business in and can make us suffer very badly if we can't find an escape from it.
 Even if we cannot switch our thoughts off completely, we can certainly find ways to turn the volume down and learn to not pay so much attention to them.

 Why not do something today to give yourself that gift?